vitiral/simple-quality/clean-code.md

 [pep8 style guide][1].
 There are multiple reasons to follow your language's style guide:
-- typically the style enforced by the guide is well thought out and the most clear method of doing a particular thing
+- typically the style enforced by the guide is well thought out and the most clear method of doing any particular thing
-- if there is more than one developer on your code-base, it is much easier to read code if it all follows the style guide
 - standardization is good -- it makes your team's code more readable and writable by everybody involved
-- documentation is good, and is required by linters
+- documentation is good.
+It allows people who are reading your code to at least know what you were *trying to do* (even if you did a bad job actually doing it!)

 > ### Exercise 1:
 > fix all the `missing-docstring` pylint errors by documenting